 The Shure SM48 and the Shure SM58 have a standard 3-pin XLR connection point.
 This helps ensure that a secure connection is always established, and it’s much harder to accidentally tug out of place than a modern USB port.

 The connection point is also conveniently located directly on the bottom of the microphone.
 This helps to keep the cable out of the way when it’s in use.

 So, whether you’re mounting the microphone into a stand or going handheld, you’ll always feel as though you’ve got unrestricted movement.

 Again, there isn’t a real winner between the two here.
 Both microphones feature the same connection port, and both as equally as effective.

-There is a difference between the Shure SM48 and SM58 when it comes to pricing.
-The SM48 is the cheaper of the two, so it would be a better option for anybody with a limited budget.
+There is a difference between the Shure SM48 and SM58 regarding pricing.
+The SM48 is cheaper, so it would be a better option for anybody with a limited budget.

 It’s also a good choice if you’re new to podcasting or sound recording and want a good but inexpensive microphone to find your feet.